For the 2026 school year, there are 2 community colleges serving 17,990 students in Auburn Hills, Michigan.

 How many community colleges are located in Auburn Hills, MI?

-What is community college diversity score in Auburn Hills, MI?
+What is the community college diversity score in Auburn Hills, MI?

-Community colleges in Oakland County, MI have a diversity score of 0.47, which is lower than the national average of 0.74 (compared to national diversity statistics).
+Community colleges in Oakland County, MI have a diversity score of 0.55, which is higher than the national average of 0.00 (compared to national diversity statistics).

-How diverse are community college in Auburn Hills, MI?
+How diverse are community colleges in Auburn Hills, MI?

 Recent Articles